C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Proposed Framework Evaluation

 \subsection{Experiment 3: Full Workflow Evaluation (RQ3)}

 The experimentation discussions in Sections~\ref{ex1} and \ref{sec:ex2} evaluated the individual modules (encoder, deployment) of the framework.
 In this section, we assess the complete end-to-end workflow of the proposed framework by jointly evaluating all modules in an integrated setting.
+All benchmark inputs, comprising 434 Python code snippets and 100 JSON specifications used in Experiment~1, were executed end to end on a quantum circuit simulator (Qiskit \textit{Aer}) to support scalability, reproducibility, and controlled evaluation.
+In addition, one representative instance of the Maximum Independent Set (MIS) problem was deployed on real quantum hardware on both Finland’s \textit{Helmi} processor~\cite{csc_helmi_specs} and IBM’s \textit{ibm\_brisbane} backend~\cite{ibm_quantum}, to validate the physical executability of the full pipeline under practical device constraints.

-The majority of test cases were executed in a simulation environment to ensure scalability and reproducibility, while selected representative problems (instances) were additionally deployed on real quantum hardware, namely Finnish \textit{Helmi} processor~\cite{csc_helmi_specs} and IBM's \textit{ibm\_brisbane}~\cite{ibm_quantum}, to validate performance under practical device constraints.
-The benchmark problems consisted of 434 Python code snippets and 100 JSON inputs, the same dataset used in Section~\ref{ex1}.
-Table~\ref{tab:usability_problems} summarises the problem types, instance sizes (which determines the required number of qubits), and their respective categories, covering combinatorial optimisation, number-theoretic, and arithmetic tasks.
+Following the above setting, Table~\ref{tab:usability_problems} summarises the problem types, instance sizes (which determines the required number of qubits), and their respective categories, covering combinatorial optimisation, number-theoretic, and arithmetic tasks.
 The full dataset and a detailed report of all test cases have been publicly available in the replication package~\cite{ye_khan_c2q_dataset_2025}.

 The workflow achieved a completion rate for Python inputs that was identical to the encoder completion rates reported in Table~\ref{table:parser_eval_results}.
 Here, the \emph{completion rate} refers to the percentage of cases where the entire pipeline—from classical specification through QCF translation, algorithm generation, deployment, and decoding—produced a valid output.
 Once the encoder successfully processed a problem, the subsequent stages proceeded without error.
 For JSON inputs, the completion rate was 100\%, consistent with the results of Section~\ref{ex1}, reflecting the reliability of structured specifications.